 Speech Analytics software is something we used to love going over at Voxbone.
 And although it’s not something we talk about a lot anymore, Voxbone is still compatible with speech analytics applications thanks to our technology partnerships.
-If you’re interested in exploring how this is done, get in touch with our product team here.
+If you’re interested in exploring how this is done, get in touch with our customer success team or your Account Manager.

 Apple has Siri, Microsoft has Cortana, Amazon has Alexa.